-During the first nine months of 2021 our shareholders' equity declined 13.8% to \$266 billion pesos due to a decline in the other comprehensive income account as a result of the valuation of derivative instruments.
+During 2021 our shareholders' equity declined 16.1% to \$259 billion pesos due to a decline in the other comprehensive income account as a result of the valuation of derivative instruments.
 This temporary effect in the shareholders' equity is specifically related to the change in the value of the options from the call spreads we have in place to hedge the principal of the 2022 and 2025 US dollar bonds.

-Shareholders' commitment is also demonstrated by its consistent policy of reinvesting 100% of the profits earned by Credivalores.
+Shareholders' commitment is also demonstrated by its consistent policy of reinvesting 100% of the profits earned by Credivalores and by a recent capital injection of \$12 Bn pesos in December 2021.

-Our total sources of capitalization grew at about 13% CAGR between 2018 and September 2021, with total capitalization reaching \$2.6 trillion pesos.
-Total capitalization has grown 9% on a year-todate basis.
+Our total sources of capitalization grew at a 12.5% CAGR between 2018 and 2021, with total capitalization reaching \$2.7 trillion pesos.
+Total capitalization grew 11% on a year-over- year basis.

 In addition, the NPLs coverage ratio remains compliant with IFRS 9 further enhancing the strength of our balance sheet.
-The coverage ratio of the managed loan portfolio declined during the first nine months of 2021 due to the stabilization of the net impairment expenses in the P&L amid the expected deterioration in the loan portfolio, especially in the credit card business.
+The coverage ratio of the managed loan portfolio declined in 2021 due to the stabilization of the net impairment expenses in the P&L amid the expected deterioration in the loan portfolio, especially in the credit card business.

-Finally, our leverage and solvency ratios stood at 7.4 times and 0.1 times, respectively.
+Finally, our leverage and solvency ratios stood at 7.7 times and around 0.1 times, respectively.
 These two results are due to two temporary effects related to the valuation of the derivative instruments.
 In one hand, the shareholders' equity has declined due to the fall in the OCI account.
-In the other hand, the valuation of the derivative instruments has increased by almost 27% year to date since the exchange rate used to hedge the principal and interests of the 2022 bonds is significantly below the current spot of the peso against the US dollar.
-These two effects will extend until the maturity of the 2022 bonds next year and will pressure our leverage and solvency ratios going forward.
+In the other hand, the valuation of the derivative instruments has increased by almost 46% year to date since the exchange rate used to hedge the principal and interests of the 2022 bonds is significantly below the current spot of the peso against the US dollar.
+These two effects will extend until the maturity of the 2022 bonds and will pressure our leverage and solvency ratios going forward.